hhhug000/octoboard/README.md

 Make sure to flash the bootloader to the board in Arduino IDE even if you will only use ICSP.
 This is because it programs the fuses, and programs will not work properly without it.

+---

+## Programming

+The device can be programmed in a variety of languages.
+I have personally tested it with Arduino C++ and my own blockly based system.
+The device can be programmed with avrdude or the arduino ide.